m-r-s/fade/README.md

 Install Ubuntu Linux on the machine that you want to run FADE.
 Some additional packages are required which can be installed using the following command in a terminal:

-`sudo apt-get install git build-essential octave liboctave-dev gawk`
+`sudo apt-get install git build-essential octave octave-signal octave-general octave-control liboctave-dev gawk`

 ### Hidden Markov Toolkit
 FADE requires a working installation of the Hidden Markov Toolkit (HTK; http://htk.eng.cam.ac.uk/), where the HTKTools must be in your PATH.
 This basically means, if you can run `HVite` from the terminal, it should be fine.

-### GNU/Octave packages
-Some additional octave packages are required which can be installed using the following command in a terminal:

-`echo "pkg install -auto -forge general control signal" | octave-cli`

 ### FADE